Canon M200 vs Fujifilm X-T3

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the M200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M200 and the X-T3 are recent models that are part of the current product line-up.
-The X-T3 replaced the earlier Fujifilm X-T2, while the M200 followed on from the Canon M100.
+The M200 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M200 or the Fujifilm X-T3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.